MicroBioGenoHub/HIV-DRIVES/cases.md

 ```
 2. Same as above (1) but with multiple samples
 	- To run, create a tab separated file.
 This file starts with a line that describes the mode to run.
 The line is followed by 4 columns.
 Each line or row represents a single sample.
 The first column should have the name of the directory to be created for that sample, second column has path of the forward read, third column has path of the reverse read, and the fourth column describing the layout which is paired for this case
-	- Refer to multiple.md for a detailed description
+	- Refer to [Multiple sample instructions](multiple.md) for a detailed description
 ```
 HIV-DRIVES_multiple <created tab separated file>
 ```